sudorook/bmDCA/README.md

 pacman -Syu
 ```

-This will download and install some packages.
-You will then be prompted to
+This will download and install some packages and synchronize the list of
+available packages with what is available on online repositories.
+You will then
-close the terminal.
+be prompted to close the terminal.
 Close it and open it again.
 Then, again run:
 ```
 pacman -Syu
 ```

-This will upgrade the remaining packages packaged in the installer to their
+This will upgrade any remaining packages.
-most recent versions.

 Next, install the dependencies for bmDCA:
 ```
 pacman -S nano vim git \
   autoconf automake-wrapper pkg-config make \
   mingw-w64-x86_64-toolchain \
   mingw-w64-x86_64-openmp \
   mingw-w64-x86_64-arpack \
   mingw-w64-x86_64-lapack \
   mingw-w64-x86_64-openblas \
   mingw-w64-x86_64-armadillo
 ```

-The above command will installed the required programs in the `/mingw64/bin`
+The above command will install the required programs in the `/mingw64/bin`
 directory.
 Unfortunately, this directory is not on the default PATH.
 You will
 need to add it manually.